You can generate single or multiple interface objects in either online or

 If the interface object generation fails for single or multiple objects, the report shows the number of objects affected and appropriate error messages.

-You can specify the objects (subprograms) to be selected for interface object generation and the type of compression to be used:
+You can specify the objects (subprograms or PDAs) to be selected for interface object generation and the type of compression to be used:

 You can specify an object name or a range of names.
 The specification of an object name or a range of names is optional.

-If you do not specify an object name or a range of names, with few exceptions (see below), all subprograms in the current library will be converted to interface objects.
+If you do not specify an object name or a range of names, with few exceptions (see below), all subprograms or PDAs in the current library will be converted to interface objects.

 Valid name specifications are described below where value is any combination of one or more alphanumeric characters: